Employer: WSU Tech

-8. Participates in a minimum of 20 hours professional development activities per year to remain current with industry trends and advancements.
+9. Participates in at least 20 hours of professional development activities to remain current with industry trends and advancements.

+Must be able to perform the essential functions of the job, with or without accommodation.
 Must be able to work in a multi-tasked, high-volume environment, completing multiple and competing priorities.
 Daily attendance is required to meet the needs of students and prospective students.
-Attendance is required at meetings and in-services some of which may be out of the area.
-Schedules may fluctuate to accommodate student or College needs, deadlines and delivery of services.
-Long periods of sitting and/or standing will be required.
-Data entry/typing is required.
-Sufficient vision and hearing are required to complete the work and interact with students, staff, faculty and the public.
-Independent travel by car or public carrier is required to enable flexibility to work at alternate campuses/locations when needed.
-Evening and weekend work may be required.
-Work schedule will be as needed and required by administration to accomplish assigned duties.
+Attendance is required at meetings and in-services, some of which may be out of the area.
+Schedules may fluctuate to accommodate student needs, deadlines and delivery of services, including evening and weekend work when necessary.
+Long periods of sitting or standing will be required.
+Independent travel to by car and public carrier is required to enable flexibility to work at alternate campuses when needed.
+If driving a personal vehicle for college business, a valid driver’s license and current auto insurance is required.

 All of the above information is intended to describe the general nature and level of work being performed.
 It is not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required by the position.
 Duties and assignments may be modified as needed.

 5/21/2019 12:00:00 AM